ndy2/Haha-Blog/docs/posting/books/springboot-msa-component/ch12-spring-event/excalidraws/spring-event-vs-middleware-event.excalidraw.md

 tags: [excalidraw]

 ---

 ==⚠ Switch to EXCALIDRAW VIEW in the MORE OPTIONS menu of this document. ⚠==

 # Text Elements

 카프카, 래빗MQ, SQS, .... ^5cHp78aH

 Publisher Class ^eEGZy5od

-Listner
+Listener

 Class ^eauXw9yZ

 ApplicationContext ^naERTEjt